fossas/fossa-cli/docs/references/subcommands/test.md

 The test command checks whether the most-recent scan of your FOSSA project raised license-policy or vulnerability issues.
 This command is usually run immediately after `fossa analyze`

-- If there are issues, it prints them to stdout and fails with an exit code of 1
+- If there are issues, it prints them to stderr and fails with an exit code of 1
 - If there are no issues, it prints nothing and succeeds with an exit code of 0

 `fossa test` supports the [Common FOSSA Project Flags](./analyze.md#common-fossa-project-flags) supported by all commands